Flooded Crawl Spaces – Why They Happen and How to Fix Them

 Immediate Steps to Take When Your Crawl Space Floods

 The first step in handling a flooded crawl space is removing any standing water.
 A sump pump is one of the most effective ways to do this, as it can pump out large amounts of water quickly.
 If the flooding is minor, a wet/dry vacuum or a portable pump may be enough, but for severe cases, professional-grade equipment is usually required.
+Knowing what to do in the first hour can improve the odds of minimizing water damage.

 Once the standing water is gone, the next priority is drying out the space.
 This can be done using: